sul-dlss-deprecated/robot-master/README.md

 robot-master
 ============

-Moderator for migrating jobs from the Workflow service to the Resque queues.
+Mediates jobs from the Workflow service to the Resque priority queues.

 Algorithm
 ---------